TED Talks Usage Policy

 - Web Browser Applications and Stores

-- Subscription-Based Educational Service
+- Subscription-Based Educational Service (Online Education Company)

-- Corporate Education and Professional Development Provider
+- Corporate Education Provider

 - In-flight, Hospitality or Hotel Entertainment Provider

 We encourage you to find creative ways to share TED Talks with your friends, family, students, colleagues and communities.
 See below for specific examples.
 Please note that some of the below use cases require a license.

 Many educators use TED Talks to stimulate discussions with students or to complement course materials and we encourage you to do so as well.
 You can stream TED Talks from TED.com or from TED’s official YouTube channel, as long as you comply with the terms of the Creative Commons license outlined above.
 Feel free to share links to TED.com or TED’s official YouTube channel with students on online forums or class websites.

 On YouTube.com/TEDEducation are made available under YouTube's standard policy, not Creative Commons.
 For more information about licensing TED-Ed videos, please fill out our media licensing request form.

 TED Talks at non-TED conferences